SpeechLabNTU/chatbot_web_framework/README.md

-# Final Year Project Dialogflow Chatbot
+# Final Year Project FAQ Chatbot Framework for Response Comparisons and Performance Analysis

 # Project Summary
 The objective of this project is to design a full stack web application to compare a variable set of FAQ Chatbot API endpoints.
 The chatbot platform includes a text input and a speech input for intuitiveness and to cater for real live scenarios(Speech feature for public deployment).
 For the context of this project, MSF's Baby Bonus is used as a test bed for FAQ question and answer matching.
 The current APIs used are as follows:<br/>

 # FAQ Matching APIs
 1. Govtech's askJamie (Benchmark for accuracy comparison)<br/>
-2. MICL lab's QA matching engine<br/>
+2. MICL lab's QA Matching Model<br/>
 3. Google's Dialogflow<br/>
-4. Self developed Text Classification Engine with Deep Neural Network<br/>
+4. Text Classification Model<br/>
+5. Rajat QA Matching Model<br/>

 # Speech to Text API
 1. AISG's Speech to Text<br/>